-Exceptions, if any, are noted below.
-If a service pack or Quick Fix Engineering (QFE) number appears with the product version, behavior changed in that service pack or QFE.
-The new behavior also applies to subsequent service packs of the product unless otherwise specified.
+Exceptions, if any, are noted below.in this section.
+If a an update version, service pack or Quick Fix Engineering (QFEKnowledge Base (KB) number appears with thea product version, name, the behavior changed in that service pack or QFE.update.
+The new behavior also applies to subsequent service packs of the productupdates unless otherwise specified.
 If a product edition appears with the product version, behavior is different in that product edition.

-Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
-Unless otherwise specified, the term MAY implies that the product does not follow the prescription.
+Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms "SHOULD" or "SHOULD NOT" implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
+Unless otherwise specified, the term "MAY" implies that the product does not follow the prescription.

-- <1> Section 2.1: Windows 2000 Server does not listen on the \pipe\protected_storage endpoint. - <2> Section 2.1: Windows 2000 Server and Windows Server 2003 listen on the \pipe\ntsvcs endpoint.
-Windows Server 2008 and all subsequent versions of Windows Server operating system, according to the applicability list at the beginning of this section, do not listen on this endpoint by default, but will do so if the second-least-significant bit of the DWORD registry value HKLM\System\CurrentControlSet\Control\ProxyType is set to 1, and the DWORD registry value HKLM\System\CurrentControlSet\Control\DisableRemoteScmEndpoints is absent or set to zero. - <3> Section 2.1: Windows 2000 clients only attempt to connect to the \pipe\ntsvcs endpoint. - <4> Section 2.1: Windows servers register the Kerberos [MS-KILE] [RFC4120] and NTLM [MS-NLMP] security packages for negotiation with SPNEGO.

-- <5> Section 3.1: Windows 2000 (including all service packs) does not support retrieval of the server public key using BACKUPKEY_RETRIEVE_BACKUP_KEY_GUID.
-However, Windows 2000 operating system Service Pack 3 (SP3) and subsequent service packs of Windows 2000 support unwrapping of client-side-wrapped secrets through BACKUPKEY_RESTORE_GUID.
-Versions of Windows 2000 prior to Windows 2000 SP3 do not support this operation. - <6> Section 3.1.3: Windows 2000 Server does not support the \pipe\protected storage endpoint. - <7> Section 3.1.3: Windows 2000 Server and Windows Server 2003 support the \pipe\ntsvcs endpoint.
-Windows Server 2008 and all subsequent versions of Windows Server, according to the applicability list at the beginning of this section, do not support it by default, but will do so if the second-least-significant bit of the DWORD registry value HKLM\System\CurrentControlSet\Control\ProxyType is set to "1", and the DWORD registry value HKLM\System\CurrentControlSet\Control\DisableRemoteScmEndpoints is absent or set to zero. - <8> Section 3.1.3: Windows 2000, Windows XP, and Windows Server 2003 implementations do not instruct the RPC runtime to reject unauthenticated connections. - <9> Section 3.1.4.1: Windows 2000 does not support BACKUPKEY_RETRIEVE_BACKUP_KEY_GUID.
-However, Windows 2000 SP3 and subsequent service packs of Windows 2000 do support BACKUPKEY_RESTORE_GUID.
+- <1> Section 2.1: Windows 2000 Server operating system does not listen on the \pipe\protected storage endpoint. - <2> Section 2.1: Windows 2000 Server and Windows Server 2003 operating system-listen on the \pipe\ntsvcs endpoint.
+Windows Server 2008 operating system and later do not listen on this endpoint by default, but will do so if the second-least-significant bit of the DWORD registry value HKLM\System\CurrentControlSet\Control\ProxyType is set to 1, and the DWORD registry value HKLM\System\CurrentControlSet\Control\DisableRemoteScmEndpoints is absent or set to zero. - <3> Section 2.1: Windows 2000 operating system clients only attempt to connect to the φ 0 endpoint. - <4> Section 2.1: Applicable Windows serversServer releases register the Kerberos [MS-KILE] [RFC4120] and NTLM [MS-NLMP] security packages for negotiation with SPNEGO. - <5> Section 3.1: Windows 2000 (including all service packs) does not support retrieval of the server public key using BACKUPKEY_RETRIEVE_BACKUP_KEY_GUID.
+However, Windows 2000 operating system Service Pack 3 (SP3) and later Windows 2000 service packs support unwrapping of client-side-wrapped secrets through BACKUPKEY_RESTORE_GUID.
+Microsoft Windows 2000 operating system Service Pack 2 (SP2) and earlier Windows 2000 versions do not support this operation. - <6> Section 3.1.3: Windows 2000 Server does not support the \pipe\protected_storage endpoint. - <7> Section 3.1.3: Windows 2000 Server and Windows Server 2003 support the \pipe\ntsvcs endpoint.
+Windows Server 2008 and later do not support it by default, but will do so if the second-least-significant bit of the DWORD registry value HKLM\System\CurrentControlSet\Control\ProxyType is set to "1", and the DWORD registry value HKLM\System\CurrentControlSet\Control\DisableRemoteScmEndpoints is absent or set to zero. - <8> Section 3.1.3: Windows 2000, Windows XP operating system, and Windows Server 2003 implementations do not instruct the RPC runtime to reject unauthenticated connections. - <9> Section 3.1.4.1: Windows 2000 does not support BACKUPKEY_RETRIEVE_BACKUP_KEY_GUID.
+However, Windows 2000 SP3 and later Windows 2000 service packs do support BACKUPKEY_RESTORE_GUID.

-If the Domain Functional Level of the Windows domain is set to Windows 2000 Native, Windows Server 2003, and all subsequent versions of Windows Server, according to the applicability list at the beginning of this section, will return an error when called with BACKUPKEY_RETRIEVE_BACKUP_KEY_GUID unless the DWORD registry value HKLM\SOFTWARE\Microsoft\Cryptography\Protect\Provider\df9d8cd0-1501-11d1-8c7a-00c04fc297eb\DistributeBackupKey is set to 0x00000001.
+If the Domain Functional Level of the Windows domain is set to Windows 2000 Native, Windows Server 2003 and later will return an error when called with BACKUPKEY_RETRIEVE_BACKUP_KEY_GUID unless the DWORD registry value HKLM\SOFTWARE\Microsoft\Cryptography\Protect\Provider\df9d8cd0-1501-11d1-8c7a-00c04fc297eb\DistributeBackupKey is set to 0x00000001.